Cyber Security and Ethical Hacking Internship ...

 Even though in this case it was a hacked password, other things that could possibly lead to this are:

-If you wish to learn Cybersecurity and build a colorful career in cybersecurity, then check out our Cybersecurity Certification Training which comes with instructor-led live training and real-life project experience.
-This training will help you understand Blockchain in depth and help you achieve mastery over the subject.
+If you wish to learn more and build a colorful career, then check out our Cyber Security Course in India which comes with instructor-led live training and real-life project experience.
+This training will help you understand Linux Administration in-depth and help you achieve mastery over the subject.

 Got a question for us?
-Please mention it in the comments section of “Cybersecurity Interview Questions” and we will get back to you.
+Please post it on Edureka Community and we will get back to you.